Skip to content

 new Observation form

-With all that information entered, click Save to save the Observation to your Proposal.
+With the required information, Type, Target(s), and Technical Goals, entered, click Save to save the Observation to your Proposal.
 This will bring you back to the Observations summary page, that will now contain your newly built Observation.

 Observations summary page

 As with Technical Goals you may Edit and Copy Observations to avoid having to repeat data entry for Observations that have similar attributes.
-For example, using the same Target but for different types, Target or Calibration, of Observation with perhaps the same Technical Goal and/or timing constraints.
+Due to restrictions in the backend code you cannot change the Type of an existing Observation.
+If you wish to create an Observation with a different Type you must create a new Observation rather than copying one.

-With an Observation now built both the Target and the Technical Goal to which is refers have their Delete button disabled.
-This prevents you from deleting either of these things while they are actively pointed to by an Observation.
+With an Observation now built both the Target and the Technical Goal to which it refers have their Delete button disabled.
+This prevents you from deleting either of these things while they are actively referred to by an Observation.
 In order to re-enable the Delete button on Targets and Technical Goals you must first delete all Observations that refer to them.

 To see how to submit your proposal for review please follow the guide at Submitting Proposals